flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ### flyPadOSv3 Issues

-- Local Files does not work yet.
+- Local files does not work yet.
 Needs additional feature PR ([local-api](https://github. com/flybywiresim/a32nx/pull/6411/){target=new})
 - Fuel page: During flight only Instant is available - buttons do not reflect this (should be greyed out)
 - Date in the top left corner shows the wrong day of the week